laminba2003/spring-rest-services/charts/spring-rest/README.md

 This chart bootstraps a [SpringBoot REST Service](https://github.com/laminba2003/spring-rest-services) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+## Features

+This simple SpringBoot Rest Service is built around these capabilities :

+- Persistence with JPA and Spring Data
+- Data Migration with Liquibase
+- Caching with Redis
+- Exception Handling
+- Logging with log4j2
+- Oauth2 Security with OpenId connect
+- Monitoring and Observability with Micrometer and Wavefront
+- Distributed Tracing with Sleuth

 ## Installing the Chart

 To install the chart with the release name `my-release`: